raissamartinsmenezes/concrete-app/README.md

 yarn start
 ```

-to open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+to open [http://localhost:3000](http://localhost:3000) to view it in the browser, or:

-or:

 ```
 npm start